-Please note: Due to the COVID-19 pandemic, internships at the International Nuremberg Principles Academy are suspended until 31 January 2021.
+Please note: Due to the COVID-19 pandemic, internships at the International Nuremberg Principles Academy are suspended until the end of August 2021.

 The International Nuremberg Principles Academy (Nuremberg Academy) is a non-profit foundation dedicated to the promotion of international criminal law and human rights.
 It was established by the Federal Republic of Germany, the Free State of Bavaria, and the City of Nuremberg in 2014.